-- 12(1) Every Member and every Member Firm shall at all times co-operate fully, and every Member Firm shall use its best endeavours to ensure that every employee of that Member Firm shall co-operate fully, with the Executive Counsel and with any Disciplinary Tribunal or Appeal Tribunal established pursuant to this Scheme.
-Without prejudice to the generality thereof, such full co-operation shall include complying with any notice served pursuant to paragraph 12(2). - 12(2) The Executive Counsel shall have power by notice served on any Member or Member Firm to call on him or it to provide (to the extent that such Member or Member Firm can lawfully do so):- - (i) to the Executive Counsel or to any person appointed or employed by him or by the Board on behalf of the AADB, information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 5(10) orally and/or in writing as the Executive Counsel shall require, and - (ii) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require.
+- 12(1) Every Member shall at all times co-operate fully with the Executive Counsel and with any Disciplinary Tribunal or Appeal Tribunal established pursuant to this Scheme.
+Without prejudice to the generality thereof, such full co-operation shall include complying with any notice served pursuant to paragraph 12(2). - 12(2) The Executive Counsel shall have power by notice served on any Member to call on him to provide (to the extent that such Member can lawfully do so):- - (i) to the Executive Counsel or to any person appointed or employed by him or by the Board on behalf of the AADB, information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 5(10) orally and/or in writing as the Executive Counsel shall require, and - (ii) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require.

-The foregoing power of the Executive Counsel by notice to call on any Member or Member Firm to provide information and/or explanation and/or evidence shall include the power to call on him or it:-
+The foregoing power of the Executive Counsel by notice to call on any Member to provide information and/or explanation and/or evidence shall include the power to call on him:-

-(a) to permit the inspection and taking of copies of the books, documents, records, telephone recordings or computer held information of whatsoever kind relevant to the matter under investigation which are in the possession or under the control of such Member or Member Firm; and

-(b) to the extent reasonable, to supply copies of such books, documents, records, telephone recordings or computer held information of whatsoever kind at his or its own expense.
+- (a) to permit the inspection and taking of copies of the books, documents, records, telephone recordings or computer held information of whatsoever kind relevant to the matter under investigation which are in the possession or under the control of such Member; and - (b) to the extent reasonable, to supply copies of such books, documents, records, telephone recordings or computer held information of whatsoever kind at his own expense.

-It shall be the duty of any Member or Member Firm on whom a notice is served under this paragraph 12(2) to comply with it within the period of 14 days beginning with the date of service or such longer period as the Executive Counsel may allow.
+It shall be the duty of any Member on whom a notice is served under this paragraph 12(2) to comply with it within the period of 14 days beginning with the date of service or such longer period as the Executive Counsel may allow.